rlunar/valkey-php/docs/content/scripting.md

 -----
 _**Description**_: Issue the CLIENT command with various arguments.

-The Redis CLIENT command can be used in four ways.
+The Valkey CLIENT command can be used in four ways.
 * CLIENT LIST
 * CLIENT GETNAME
 * CLIENT SETNAME [name]